 An experienced and dedicated team of boarding staff creates a warm and caring atmosphere across all three boarding houses, offering round the clock support to ensure the learners feel at home.

 Each house has been structured in such a way that it offers its boarders a comfortable home-away-from-home where they can feel a sense of belonging, make friends and enjoy their school years fully immersed in Union's vibrant campus life.
 This enables learners to flourish at a time in their life when they are making great leaps in their academic, physical and emotional development.

 If you are considering the boarding experience for your children, there is no better place for them to be than at our wonderful school.

 ARRANGE A VISIT

 At Union, every day is open day and we delight in welcoming prospective boarders and their families to Union for private tours so that you can see for yourselves the opportunities available within our vibrant community.
 Please contact the school at 049 891 0262 or email@example.com

 A brief history

-In 1939 an important milestone was reached at Union High when Mr. Bernie Pitman started a hostel at 83 Somerset Street, the first official school hostel for boys.
+In 1939 an important milestone was reached at Union High when Mr Bernie Pitman started a hostel at 83 Somerset Street, the first official school hostel for boys.
 This attracted more boys to the School, resulting in increased stability, and UHS started burgeoning forth as a force with which to be reckoned.

 Mr. Dodd took over from the Pitman's when they left in 1946, and was followed by Mr. Arnott.
-The latter spent all his time in the hostel, and moved with the boys to Arthur Kingwill House in 1953, a momentous event in the life of the School.
+The latter spent all his time in the hostel, and moved with the boys to Arthur Kingwill House when it was constructed in memory of past learners who served in World War II in 1953, a momentous event in the life of the School.
 Hoffie Hofmeyr ran a small hostel in Bourke Street (Atholl House).